TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 So the procedures for fitting GLMs like the logistic regression model follow a very similar pattern used for fitting ordinary least-squares linear regression models.
 Similarly, we can compare two models, or explore the potential predictor terms in step-wise fashion.
-We can also conduct a cross-validation to estimate model performance.
-In general, you can compare two models based on model deviance (instead of MSE) in order to see which model seems to have a better average fit to the training-set observations.
+We can also conduct a cross-validation to estimate model predictive performance.
+We can compare two models based on model deviance (instead of MSE) using the `anova()` function in order to see which model seems to have a better average fit to the training-set observations.

 When trying to estimate predictive performance of the model for novel observations, we should consider the possibility that the error-rate for observations where `y == 1` (let's call these **cases**) may differ from the